Thursday, May 23, 2013

 Volunteering for Meals on Wheels.

-I had a terrific time at the Murder Mystery dinner in the Steinheim Castle (Career Development Center), where I also formulated my first resume.
+I had a terrific time at the Murder Mystery dinner in the Steinheim Castle (used as the Career Development Center).
 It was constructed in 1876.
+Days later, I met with the CDC staff to formulate my first resume.

 Using the university's free shuttle vans to get to Rochester Airport for my flights home at Christmastime.
 My job earned the money to buy my tickets aboard US Air.
 Despite the modern era, the airline still used propeller planes.
 I imagined the trip as a "vintage adventure".